On Information-Theoretic Measures of Predictive Uncertainty: Proposed Framework

-Our proposed measure of predictive uncertainty (Eq.~\eqref{eq:cross_entropy}) allows for different assumptions about (I) the selected predicting model and (II) how to approximate the true model.
-We consider three different assumptions for each, resulting in nine distinct measures of predictive uncertainty within our proposed framework.
-An overview of all measures is given in Tab.~\ref{tab:framework_main}, summarizing the total uncertainties (TU), as well as their respective aleatoric uncertainties (AU) and epistemic uncertainties (EU).
+Our proposed measure of predictive uncertainty (Eq.~\eqref{eq:cross_entropy}) allows for different assumptions about (I) the selected predicting model and (II) how to approximate the true predictive distribution.
+We consider three different assumptions for each, denoted as \texttt{(A,B,C)} for the predicting model and \texttt{(1,2,3)} for the approximation of the true predictive distribution.
+This results in nine distinct predictive uncertainty measures within our proposed framework.
+An overview of all measures is given in Tab.~\ref{tab:framework_main}, summarizing possible measures of total uncertainty (TU), as well as their respective aleatoric uncertainty (AU) and epistemic uncertainty (EU).

 {\texttt{(A,B,C)}: }